michaeluno/admin-page-framework/readme.txt

 = 3.1.0 =

+- Added the `disableSavingOptions()` method that disables the functionality to save submitted form data into the options table.
 - Added the `setPluginSettingsLinkLabel()` method which enables to set the text label to the automatically embedded link to the plugin listing table of the plugin title cell in addition to disabling the functionality.
 - Added the `start()` method which is automatically called at the end of the constructor, which can be used when the instantiated class name cannot be determined.
 - Added the ability to disable settings notices by passing false to the `$_GET{'settings-notice']` key.